chaitanyasachdeva13/inventory_management_python/README.md

 4. Product Quantity is integer, and greater than 0
 5. Low Stock Reports will be generated if the Product Quantity is less that 5

+### Program Design Logic
+1. Product and Inventory are Classes
+2. Getter and setter function are made in the Product Class to enforce data encapsulation in the program